Billionaire Branson soars to space aboard Virgin Galactic flight

 HIGH-COST TICKETS

-Virgin has said it plans at least two further test flights of the spaceplane in the months ahead before beginning regular commercial operation in 2022.
+Virgin Galactic has said it plans at least two further test flights of the spaceplane in the months ahead before beginning regular commercial operation in 2022.
+One of those flights will carry four Italian astronauts-in-training, according to company CEO Michael Colglazier.

-Several hundred wealthy would-be citizen astronauts have already booked reservations, priced at around $250,000 per ticket for the chance to experience weightlessness and the force of supersonic flight and to witness spectacular views of Earth from space.
+He said 600 wealthy would-be citizen astronauts have also booked reservations, priced at around $250,000 per ticket for the exhilaration of supersonic flight, weightlessness and the spectacle of spaceflight.

+Branson has said he aims ultimately to lower the price to around $40,000 per seat as the company ramps up service, achieving greater economies of scale.
+Colglazier said he envisions eventually building a large enough fleet to accommodate roughly 400 flights annually at the spaceport.

 The Swiss-based investment bank UBS has estimated the potential value of the space tourism market reaching $3 billion annually by 2030.